fereshtehvosta/scMultiNet/README.md

    - Python code for this part of the analysis is available in the `python notebook` folder in this repository.

 4. **Survival Analysis (R):**
-   - Survival analysis related R code is available in the `survival` folder in this repository.
+   - Survival analysis related R code is available in the `seurat` folder in this repository.

 ## Usage
 - Refer to individual folders for specific scripts and data files.